 However, if the mold issue is worse than expected and serious, turn off all airflow to avoid spore contamination, evacuate the area, and immediately call a professional.
-For most mold cases, it is highly recommended to contact a professional, since mold is damaging to both humans and any material it infests.
+For most mold cases, it is highly recommended to contact a professional for mold remediation since mold is damaging to both humans and any material it infests.

 Remove Damaged Porous Materials